-The fact that the disturbing incident was happening in broad day light, in Nairobi’s CBD for that matter, and there was no police in sight leaves a lot to be desired, much worse the act was barbaric, an injustice and an abuse to the dignity not just of this woman, but to all the woman in Kenya.
+The fact that the disturbing incident was happening in broad daylight, in Nairobi’s CBD for that matter, and there was no police in sight leaves a lot to be desired, much worse the act was barbaric, and abuse of the dignity not just of this woman, but to all the woman in Kenya.

 It doesn’t matter whether or not the woman was indecently dressed, after all what’s the benchmark for what is considered decent?
 Furthermore, how did stripping her bare aid in enhancing her decency?